Compensation Plan Payout

 The compensation plans that have survived have done so by implementing this theory.
-Abiding by the 5% Plus Theory enables your distributors to solidly count on: if I build a downline, I will have some control over my destiny, and if I build my downline properly, I will get paid on most of my downline sales.
+Abiding by the 5% Plus Theory enables your distributors to trust that:

-The base commission should get distributors up to the 5% line.
-A base commission is the commission that’s standard across plans of the same type—such as the unilevel commission in a unilevel plan or the pay leg commission in a binary plan.
+First you need to determine the base commission.
+A base commission is the commission that’s standard across plans of the same type and it should get distributors up to the 5% line.
+This is the unilevel commission in a unilevel plan or the pay leg commission in a binary plan.
 If you graph the relationship between total organization sales volume and total earnings, most companies’ base commissions create a 5% line with a downward curve at the top where the percent goes down to 1% or 2%.

 The problem with paying only the standard 5% is that a distributor generating $10,000 of sales volume earns only $500.
 Is this appropriate compensation for a distributor to earn on $10,000 of sales?
 If somebody other than that individual is making those sales, then maybe it’s appropriate.
-But, if a distributor is personally making those sales alone, he or she would be better off working at Wal-Mart because the MLM earnings per hour are just too low!
+But, if a distributor is personally making those sales alone, he or she would be better off working at Walmart.
+The MLM earnings per hour are just too low!

-Applying the 5% Plus Theory, you pay additional money to the distributors who are personally responsible for sales.
-These are the people you really want to “incentivize.”
+So, applying the 5% Plus Theory, you pay additional money to the distributors who are personally responsible for sales.
+These are the people you really want to incentivize.
 The challenge is to create a segment of the downline that can make a higher percentage.
 To accomplish this, you must hybridize your compensation plan by adding on additional commission types—like a fast start program or front-end commissions.

-The next part of the 5% plus theory is to add to the mid-level.
+Another commission you need to add to that 5% goes to the mid-level distributor.
 Many times we have seen flat spots in commission plans where a distributor’s earning percent drops off when the front-end commissions end.
 Mid-level commissions are designed to smooth out the transition between front-end and high-end commission.
 In other words, mid-level bonuses help bridge the gap for distributors transitioning between salesperson and sales leader.
 One popular tool for accomplishing this is a matching bonus.

-The last part of the 5% Plus Theory is to slow the drop off at the high end.
+Finally you need to slow the drop off at the high end.
 Most base commissions taper off to around 1% of organization volume at the high end.
-The reason this happens is that as organizations grow deep, the volume gets too far away from the distributor for them to get the base commission on it.
+This happens because as organizations grow deep, the volume gets too far away from the distributor for them to get the base commission on it.
 Remember, you can’t pay everyone 5% and stay within the 45% total.
 To remedy this, you create leadership bonuses—high end commissions such as pool bonuses or infinity bonuses.

-Deciding how much to pay out and who receives the payout are critical decisions every company must make.
+Deciding how much your compensation plan payout will be and who receives the payout are critical decisions every company must make.
 A company needs to figure out the maximum payout at maturity.
-In other words, you will have to adapt your plan as you see how it pays out in your growing organization.
-Modeling a plan can help predict how it will pay out.
+In other words, you will have to adapt your compensation plan as you see how it pays out in your growing organization.
+Modeling a compensation plan’s payout can help predict how it will pay out.

 Typically, a company decides on a total amount they want to pay based on the cost of the product and what they can charge for that product.
 After deciding how much to pay, companies decide on a base type of commission (such as unilevel, binary, or breakaway).
-After the base commission is decided, the company adds front-end, mid-level and high-end bonuses to create a way to help the new distributor, mid-level salesperson, and the high-end sales leader.
+Then the company adds front-end, mid-level and high-end bonuses to incentivize the new distributor, mid-level salesperson, and the high-end sales leader.